 I took notes for several more bread puddings, but I lost them.
 No matter.
 After a while, it all gets pretty redundant.
 However, these last two entries are pretty interesting.

 Gently beat together eggs, yolks, salt and sugar.

-Robert's Almost Vegan Brandied Pear Bread Pudding
+MY RECIPE: Robert's Almost Vegan Brandied Pear Bread Pudding